 Bacterial Meningitis Vaccination

-Texas Senate Bill 1107 requires that all entering students of an institution of higher education are required to provide evidence of the vaccination against Bacterial Meningitis no later than ten (10) days prior to the first day of the semester.
-The bill exempts from the immunization requirements a student who is enrolled only in online or other long-distance education courses or who is 30 years of age or older.
+Texas Senate Bill 1107 requires that all students under the age of 22 entering an institution of higher education are required to provide evidence of the vaccination against Bacterial Meningitis no later than ten (10) days prior to the first day of the semester.
+The bill exempts from the immunization requirements a student who is enrolled only in online or other long-distance education courses.

 Bacterial Meningitis is a serious, potentially deadly, rapidly progressive disease that must be treated immediately by medical experts.
 The disease is transmitted through the exchange of saliva (sharing cigarettes, toothbrushes or kissing) and living in close quarters (e.g. sharing a room/suite in a residence hall or group home).